-A 10 per cent increase or decrease in the residual value of the vessels would result in a \$0.3 million decrease or increase in depreciation in the statement of profit or loss and a corresponding \$0.3 million increase or decrease in the carrying value of property, plant and equipment in the statement of financial position.
+A 10 per cent decrease in the residual value of the vessels would result in a \$1.9 million increase in depreciation in the statement of profit or loss and a corresponding \$1.9 million decrease in the carrying value of property plant and equipment in the statement of financial position.

-A one-year increase or decrease in the vessels' remaining estimated economic life would result in a \$1.0 million decrease or \$1.2 million increase in depreciation in the statement of profit or loss, and a corresponding \$1.0 million increase or \$1.2 million decrease in the carrying value of property, plant and equipment in the statement of financial position.
+A one-year increase or decrease in the vessels' remaining estimated economic life would result in nil depreciation in the statement of profit or loss, and no change in the carrying value of property, plant and equipment in the statement of financial position as the residual has exceeded the carrying amount of the vessels.